Satan and the Logan Temple President

 Another time when he planned a day in the temple, he got up to milk his cows and the corral gate was open.
 He spent the day hunting the cows in the west fields.
 Still another time, the corral gate was open again and the horses were gone.
 It took two days to find them in Logan Canyon.
 He said: "Anytime I wanted to go to the temple, I soon learned that I could not say it out loud.
 I got up, milked my cows, set the bucket down and ran.
 And then I could get there without any trouble."

 Eight girls left Garland in a white top buggy one morning at 4am, to do baptisms in the temple.
 Just as they arrived on the west mountain where they could see the temple, a wheel came off the buggy.
-Before they reached Logan, they had had trouble with all four wheels, a hame strap had broken, the yoke came apart, and there was on delay after another every few minutes.
+Before they reached Logan, they had had trouble with all four wheels, a hame strap had broken, the yoke came apart, and there was one delay after another every few minutes.
 They finally reached Logan at 5pm, after the baptisms were done and the font had been emptied.
 Some of the men were still there, the font was refilled, and the girls were baptized.
-They said that Satan followed the mall the way to Logan that day.
+They said that Satan followed them all the way to Logan that day.

 The evil one's power and influence are real.
 He knows the value of temple work and would do anything in his power to keep people away.
 But he failed to recognize the faithfulness and devotion of the Saints in this area, for they were not easily discouraged.